Different Types of Printers and Their Functions

-Before the paper rolls under the drum, it is given a positive charge stronger than the positive charge of the electrostatic image, so the paper can pull the toner powder away.
+Before the paper rolls under the drum, it is given a positive charge stronger than the positive charge of the electrostatic image.
+So, the paper can pull the toner powder away.
 The paper is then subjected to mild heating to melt and fix the loose toner on the paper.
 The laser printer is mainly a bi-level printer.

 An Electrostatic Printer has many print head, actually covering the entire 36 media width.
 So, instead of a single print head moving across the width of the media.
 The electrostatic printer prints an entire width of the page at one time.

-The media (paper, vellum, film) is electrostatically charged.
-The toner solution is circulated past the media and sticks to the energized portion of the media, thus producing a very fast high-quality image.
-The printer creates colour prints by breaking colour data down three basic colours (cyan, magenta, and yellow) plus black, and printing one colour at a time.
-In 5-pass print mode, combinations of cyan, magenta, yellow and black provide a wide range of different colours.
+The toner solution circulates past the media and sticks to the energized portion of the media.
+Thus it producing a very fast high-quality image.
+The printer creates colour prints by breaking three basic colours (cyan, magenta, and yellow) plus black.
+It printing one colour at a time.

 A plotter is a vector device that can directly reach specific positions on printer paper without raster scan device.
 In colour plotters, the carriage accommodates a number of pens with varying colours and widths.
+In 5-pass print mode, the combinations of cyan, magenta, yellow and black colour provides a wide range of different colours.